mahtokamal/cybesecurityprojects/Cloud_Project/Serverless Monitoring and Observability with AWS Lambda & CloudWatch Logs.md

 ![Screenshot (702)](https://github.com/user-attachments/assets/70bfead9-e699-4eba-974f-b419287c90fd)

-You now test your function and use the Lambda console and CloudWatch Logs to view records of your function’s invocation.
+Now, you can test your function and use the Lambda console and CloudWatch Logs to view records of your function’s invocation.

 ### 1.4.
 To test your function and view invocation records in the console
 In the Code source pane, choose Test.
 When your function finishes running, you’ll see the response and function logs displayed in the Execution results tab.